 agentsh Documentation

-Execution-Layer Security for AI agents.
+agentsh ("agent shell") provides execution-layer security for AI agents.
 Intercept file, network, and process activity at runtime—enforce policy, emit audit events, steer actions to approved alternatives.

 Execution-Layer Security (ELS)#